 Early Years and Key Stage 1

-Our aim in Key Stage 1 is to develop reading and problem solving skills of emergent readers so they become confident and independent at lifting text from the page in order to take meaning from it.
+Our aim in the Early Years and Key Stage 1 is to develop the phonic decoding skills of emergent readers so they become confident and independent in reading text and can begin to comprehend it with increasing depth.
 The aim is also for children to use these developing skills to access and understand a wide range of texts that support their learning across the curriculum.
-By the end of Key Stage One, children are well equipped with the high quality phonics provision and comprehension skills necessary to engage with and enjoy an increasingly challenging range of books.
+By the end of Key Stage One, children are well equipped with the phonics skills and comprehension skills necessary to engage with and enjoy an increasingly challenging range of books.
 During Early Years and Key Stage One, we immerse children in stories and language in order to promote reading for pleasure.

 Our provision has a number of strands:

 - Whole class teaching of reading to unpick texts and apply reading skills

-Staff use ‘Book Bands’ to track progress in reading.
-While children are developing their decoding skills at Pink to Green book band level, they will take part in guided reading sessions which are carefully planned to ensure progress using the book band that is 90% readable for them, ensuring they are being challenged.
+Books are organised into ‘Book Bands’ to track progress in reading.
+Children take part in guided reading sessions which are carefully planned to ensure progress using the book band that is 90% readable for them, ensuring they are being challenged.
 Guided reading sessions are where a small group of children working at a similar level work with the teacher and receive specific teaching input to improve their reading skills.
 Assessment is ongoing and a high value is placed on quality verbal feedback.
-The skills for decoding and problem solving are regularly shared with the children verbally and visually throughout lessons using our skills mats.
+The skills for decoding and comprehension are regularly shared with the children verbally and visually throughout lessons.
+Books match closely their phonic development

 Reading is implemented in Key Stage 1 around a 2 year rolling programme of class texts.
 This book-led curriculum is implemented to each class and supported by other supplementary texts which link with it.
 This programme ensures that all children access a wide range of fiction, non-fiction and poetry texts.
 Although reading is taught in daily sessions, children are encouraged to develop a love of reading: through linked texts, reading is an integral part of our wider curriculum that includes subject specific texts.